The Secret of Highly Adaptive People

 Fortunately for us, a clever psychologist named Salvatore Maddi and a curious executive named Carl Horn had the foresight to ask this question in the mid-1970s.
 The result is one of the most fascinating field experiments ever conducted on human adaptability.

 It began in 1974 when Maddi made a startling discovery—not from one of his own studies, but from an article in Family Circle magazine.
-The article focused on explaining how dangerous it was to expose yourself to the stressful about the importance of avoiding the stress circumstances because they will, quite literally, kill us.
+The article explained the importance of avoiding stressful circumstances because they will, quite literally, kill us.
 The best way to avoid that stress, the article urged, was to avoid change.

 “I was shocked,” Maddi recalled.